Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Simulations and performance evaluation

 Furthermore, the maximum probability increases quickly with $\gamma$ ranging from 2.0 to 3.0.
 It is shown that when $\gamma = 2$, the maximum probability from simulation is about 0.03\% and thus it is acceptable to use Rips complex based algorithms to discover coverage holes.
 While the ratio $\gamma$ is high to a certain extent, it is unacceptable to use connectivity information only to discover coverage holes.

-Finally, it can be found in Figure \ref{prob}(a) that the probability obtained by simulation is very well consistent with the lower bound.
+Finally, it can be found in Fig. \ref{prob}(a) that the probability obtained by simulation is very well consistent with the lower bound.
 The maximum difference between them is about 0.5\%.
-Figure \ref{prob}(b) shows that probability obtained by simulation is also consistent with the upper bound.
+Fig. \ref{prob}(b) shows that probability obtained by simulation is also consistent with the upper bound.
 The maximum difference between them is about 3\%.